umeshksingla/chestXrayGAN/README.md

 The dataset includes combined 5216 images of healthy people chest X-Rays and that of people with pneumonia.
 Later we also calculate the Inception score and FID score of the generated images.

-Look into the report pdf.
-It was only meant as an end-to-end exercise and in no way is fine-tuned or claimed to be my own.
+It is only a proof-of-concept exercise and is in no way fine-tuned.